STAND. COM. REP. NO. 1065

-Your Committee on Ways and Means, to which was referred S.B.
-No. 462, S.D.
-1, entitled:
+Your Committee on Transportation, to which was referred H.B.
+No. 486, H.D.
+2, entitled:

 begs leave to report as follows:

-Your Committee received written comments in support of this measure from the Department of Human Services, the Healthcare Association of Hawaii, and The Queen's Health Systems.
+Your Committee received testimony in support of this measure from the Department of Transportation.
+Your Committee received comments on this measure from the Department of Land and Natural Resources.

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 462, S.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
-No. 462, S.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Transportation that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 486, H.D.
+2, and recommends that it pass Second Reading and be referred to your Committees on Judiciary and Ways and Means.